 attorney for Sirhan Sirhan.

 Finally, Sirhan's later attorney Lawrence Teeter uncovered evidence that Sirhan's lead trial lawyer, Grant Cooper, was compromised.
-Cooper was on one of the defense teams in the Friar's Club scandal case, a defendant in which was none other than Johnny Roselli, and one day grand jury papers were found on Cooper's desk at counsel table, possibly planted there, perhaps by Roselli himself.
+Cooper was on one of the defense teams in the Friar's Club scandal case; one of the defendants in that case was none other than Johnny Roselli, who had been a prime participant in the so-called "CIA-Mafia plots" to assassinate Fidel Castro.
+One day grand jury papers were found on Cooper's desk at counsel table, possibly planted there, perhaps by Roselli himself.
 Cooper faced a potential indictment over this incident, which could be grounds for disbarment, and the matter was left pending for the duration of the Sirhan trial.
 Afterwards, Cooper was let off with a $1000 fine.

 Sirhan Bishara Sirhan was found guilty of first-degree murder and sentenced to death.
 While he was on death row, California abolished the death penalty, and commuted his sentence to life in prison, where he remains.
 Attorney Lawrence Teeter was fighting for a retrial at the time of his own death in 2005.

 Ted Charach produced a documentary entitled "The Second Gun" in 1970, and questions continued to grow around the RFK case in the early 1970s.
 Criminalistics professor Herbert MacDonnell had signed an affidavit in 1973 stating that a bullet removed from RFK's neck, exhibit #47, could not have been fired from Sirhan's gun.
 He further stated that, based on the differing number of cannelures (grooves), it could not have been fired from the same gun as exhibit #54, a bullet removed from victim William Weisel.
 In a 1974 public hearing, California state crime lab veteran Lowell Bradford concurred.